Azure/azureml-examples/cli/jobs/dataprep/dask/readme.md

 Running a DASK job
 ------------------

-This example shows how a distribted DASK job can be run on multiple nodes of a cluster.
+This example shows how a distribted Dask job can be run on multiple nodes of a cluster.
 In this example we are using 4 nodes using this job yaml.
 The startup of the cluster is done by the `startDask.py` script which launches a scheduler and a worker on the first node of the cluster and a worker on all the other nodes.